Diversity Task Forces

 Open spots on task forces will be filled by applications per the schedule below.
 Invitations will be extended for a year-long commitment (July 1 - June 30), with an invitation to return for a 2nd year on the same task force as applicable.

-- DA conference Task Force meeting: March 2019 in Boston
+- DA conference Task Force meeting: March 2020 in New Orleans

 - Final meeting: May/June 2019